docularxu/jenkins-x-arm-support/doc/Build tekton-v0.15.2 on Arm64.md

 .bin/github.com/tektoncd/pipeline
 ```

-Now ,all binary file is built.
+Now ,all binary files are  built.

+There are

+controller,  creds-init , entrypoint , gcs-fetcher , git-init,  imagedigestexporter,  kubeconfigwriter , nop , pullrequest-init,  webhook.

 next , building container images ,then deploying tekton  with helm

 # build images
 the controller Dockerfile
 using ubuntu18.04 as base image